 - Category Attribute

-- Hoopa Valley Elementary School's student population of 420 students has stayed relatively flat over five school years.
+- Hoopa Valley Elementary School's student population of 411 students has declined by 11% over five school years.

 |Grades Offered||Grades Kindergarten-8|